getsentry/sentry-javascript/packages/replay/README.md

 - `replaysSessionSampleRate` - The sample rate for replays that begin recording immediately and last the entirety of the user's session.
 - `replaysOnErrorSampleRate` - The sample rate for replays that are recorded when an error happens.
 This type of replay will record up to a minute of events prior to the error and continue recording until the session ends.

-Sampling occurs when the session is first started. `replaysSessionSampleRate` is evaluated first.
-If it is sampled, then the replay recording begins.
-Otherwise, `replaysOnErrorSampleRate` is evaluated and if it is sampled, the integration will begin buffering the replay and will only upload a replay to Sentry when an error occurs.
-The remainder of the replay will behave similarly to a whole-session replay.
+When Replay is initialized, we check the `replaysSessionSampleRate`.
+If it is sampled, then we start recording & sending Replay data immediately.
+Else, if `replaysOnErrorSampleRate > 0`, we'll start recording in buffering mode.
+In this mode, whenever an error occurs we'll check `replaysOnErrorSampleRate`.
+If it is sampled, when we'll upload the Replay to Sentry and continue recording normally.

 ## Configuration